 This vineyard features Chardonnay, Merlot, Cabernet Franc, Petit Syrah, and fruit wines such as strawberry, watermelon, and the locally grown muscadines.
-Open Monday through Saturday, 10 a.m. until 6 p.m.
+Open Monday through Saturday.
 In May, they have a "Vineyard Blessing."

 This vineyard features a state-of-the-art facility producing nine different wines, ranging from a dry Muscadine to a sweet blueberry.
 The winery and gift shop are open daily from 10 a.m. until 6 p.m. (except Sundays).
 Bonus: An annual grape stomp in September.

-Here you will find a selection of artisan wines.
-There is no charge for wine tastings or tours.
+Here you will find a selection of artisan wines and free tours.
 Bring a picnic lunch, walk through the flower garden, sit by the Koi pond, and enjoy a pleasurable afternoon.
-Open Friday from 1 p.m. to 6 p.m. and Saturday, 10 a.m. to 6 p.m.
-In April, there is a Wine & Rhododendron Festival and in December there is a Muscadine Champagne Release & Holiday Gifts.Continue to 5 of 10 below.
+Open Friday from 1 p.m. to 5 p.m. and Saturday, 10 a.m. to 5 p.m.

 Alabama's oldest continuously operating wineries produces a variety of award-winning muscadine wines, including a rosé blend, a fruity red, and a white blend.
-Open Saturday 10 a.m. until 6 p.m. or weekdays by appointment.
+Open Thursday through Saturday 10 a.m. until 5 p.m.

-This vineyard, operated by second-generation Italian winemakers, produces a variety of old-world-style wines.
-Sip on Merlot, Sangiovese, Viognier, Chardonnay, Pinot Grigio, and Cabernet Sauvignon, as well as a peach dessert wine, an apple riesling, and a black raspberry Merlot.
-The gift shop, restaurant, and winery are open Monday through Saturday from 10 a.m. until 6 p.m.
-In the warmer months (mid-April through October), the vineyard hosts wine and jazz events.
+This vineyard produces a variety of old-world-style wines.
+Sip on Merlot, Chardonnay, Pinot Grigio, and Cabernet Sauvignon, as well as strawberry, blueberry and apple wines.
+The gift shop, restaurant, and winery are open Tuesday through Thursday from 11 a.m. until 3 p.m., Friday 11 a.m. to 6 p.m., Saturday 10 a.m. to 8 p.m., and Sunday noon to 3 p.m.
+Enjoy live music in the warmer months (mid-April through October).

-Enjoy hand-crafted barrel aged wines in an estate setting: Cabernet, Merlot, Chardonnay plus American wines, such as Norton (also known as Cynthiana), Muscadine, and Chilton County Peach.
-Open Friday and Saturday from 10 a.m. until 6 p.m., for groups by appointment.
-In April, visit for the Wine Release & Festival.Continue to 9 of 10 below.
+Enjoy hand-crafted barrel aged wines in an estate setting: Cabernet, Riesling, Chardonnay plus American wines, such as Norton (also known as Cynthiana) and Chilton County Peach.
+Open Tuesday through Saturday from 10 a.m. until 6 p.m. and Sundays noon to 6 p.m.
+They also offer lunch aboard the Wine Train!

 This 12-acre, family owned and operated vineyard is the only one of its kind in Southeast Alabama.
-Visit on weekends for free tastings of its Cynthiana (a dry red, known as the Cabernet of the South), Scuppernong (a sweet, golden white), and Southern Glory (a sweet red), or swing by during harvest for you-pick-it fruit at $1.50 a pound.
+Visit Thursday through Saturday for free tastings of its Cynthiana (a dry red, known as the Cabernet of the South), Scuppernong (a sweet, golden white), and Southern Glory (a sweet red).

 Alabama's first farm winery specializing in muscadine table wines makes 22 types of wine, including classics (Ecor Rouge, a dry red table wine; Magnolia Springs, a dry white Muscadine) and more unconventional blends (Joe Cane, a sugarcane juice wine; Satsuma Jubilee, a Satsuma Orange wine).
-The winery is open Monday through Saturday from 10 am until 5 pm or groups of 10 or more by appointment.
+The winery is open Monday through Saturday from 10 a.m. until 5 p.m.